How to Dress a Newborn

-You may have put lots of thought—and money!—into planning baby’s wardrobe before she arrives.
-But the truth is she doesn’t need a huge variety of outfits for the first few weeks of life.
+You may have put lots of thought—and money!—into planning baby’s wardrobe before they arrive.
+But the truth is babies don’t need a huge variety of outfits for the first few weeks of life.
 You’ll be too busy figuring each other out and just trying to get through the day (and night) to worry about perfectly matching tops, bottoms, socks and hats.
-Don’t worry, there will be plenty of time for that later, when baby is a little older.
-But for now, the key is to keep baby safe and comfortable.
+(Don’t worry, there will be plenty of time for adorable matching outfits later, when baby is a little older.)
+But during those first few weeks, the key is to keep baby safe and comfortable.
 To help you do exactly that, we’ve put together a few expert tips on how to dress your newborn as you leave the hospital, as well as what to consider in those first few weeks at home.

 Dressing a newborn is more about common sense than fashion sense.
 Follow these basic steps, then improvise from there.

 1. Start with the onesie or wrap shirt

 Onesies are practically synonymous with baby clothing: They cater to the needs of a tiny human who’s unaccustomed to wearing clothes.
 Think of these bodysuits as ideal base layers for newborns.
 “The main benefit is that they’ll stay in place and keep your baby’s back and tummy from being exposed,” says Suzanne Price, founder of children’s clothing retailer Sprout.
 Plus, the snaps at the bottom mean you don’t have to undress baby completely when you’re changing diapers—which makes the chore easier for parents and less chilly for baby.
 Another option?
 A long-sleeve kimono or wrap-style shirt.
 These especially come in handy during baby’s first days.
 The shirt, which snaps across the front, doesn’t have to be pulled over your little one’s head—which many babies dislike—and it’s easier on the sensitive umbilical cord stump, which needs air to dry out.

 2. Add footies